Animal Control Officer Code of Ethics

 enforcement and animal care & control field.
 There is NO OTHER TRAINING AVAILABLE anywhere that will prepare

 The TAACO TFA course is our flagship course.
-The TFA offers a prestigious diploma,
+The TFA offers a prestigious diploma, two

-approximately 350 TFA and over 3,800 In-Service students attend TAACO courses.
+and over 3,800 In-Service students attend TAACO courses.

-The TFA includes, but not limited to the following curriculum; Basic Animal Control Training Certification,
+The TFA includes, but not limited to the following curriculum; Basic Animal Control Training Certification, Basic

-Animals in Disaster, Animal First Aid, Reptile Identification and Handling, Code Enforcement, Job Interviewing and other pertinent training subjects.
+in Disaster, Animal First Aid, Reptile Identification and Handling, Code Enforcement, Job Interviewing and other pertinent training subjects.

 Upon completion, the TFA graduate has four avenues to gainful immediate employment.
 Those are either as an ANIMAL